What Happens in Toxic Liver Disease?

 - Antifungal drugs

 Herbal supplements.
 How could something natural be bad for your liver?
 In fact, some common herbs could cause toxic liver disease.
 Watch out for supplements that contain aloe vera, black cohosh, cascara, chaparral, comfrey, ephedra, or kava.

 Chemicals and solvents.
 Some workplace chemicals can harm your liver.
 Some examples are vinyl chloride, which is used to make plastics; a dry cleaning solution called carbon tetrachloride; the weed killer paraquat; and polychlorinated biphenyls.

 You may more likely to get toxic liver disease if:

-- You take OTC pain relievers way too often, over the recommended dose, or with alcohol.
+- You take OTC pain relievers more than the recommended dose, or with alcohol.

 - You already have another liver disease, like cirrhosis, nonalcoholic fatty liver disease, or hepatitis.

 - You drink alcohol while you take certain medications or supplements.